KooKooTrain/Usra/README.md

 Apps offer a more convenient, secure, and personalized experience that leverages **smartphone hardware**, such as GPS for location sharing and push notifications for instant alerts.

 Families require fast, real-time accessibility throughout the day, especially during emergencies, travel, scheduling, and communication.
-A mobile application provides instant notifications, location integration, portability, compared to a traditional website.
+A mobile application provides instant notifications, location integration, portability compared to a traditional website.

 **For our prototype, we made a mobile view on web to make it easily accessible for judges without the need of an app emulator or mobile device.**